k3aworks/workflow-test-app/documents/local/dev-workflow.md

 ## 3. Create a pull request linked to the sub-issue

 - **Action**
-  - Push the branch to GitHub.
-  - Update `documents/local/current-sub-issue.md` with the current sub-issue information (issue number, title, branch name, and current workflow step).
-This provides a minimal, non-functional change for the branch and documents what we are working on.
   - Open a PR from this branch into `main`.
   - In the PR description, include a closing keyword linking the sub-issue, for example: